Process On The Fly #3 – Co-Process

 In our view, this absence of process collaboration will be increasingly seen as harmful for business in a highly connected world.
 Organizations are being forced by market dynamics and consumer expectations to not only adopt but embrace information and process democratization.
 In this new scenario, customers, partners and suppliers expect to have real-time access to relevant and meaningful process information during their business interactions.

-Leading BPM platforms have stayed abreast of this paradigm shift, and introduced capabilities that accelerate this thrust to a much more collaborative environment.
-The likes of Pega, IBM (Blueworks Live) and Software AG’s ARISAlign have embedded these collaboration capabilities at the heart of their platforms, right from modeling a process to executing and optimizing it.
+Leading BPM platforms have stayed abreast of this paradigm shift, and introduced capabilities that introduce dimensions of a much more collaborative process environment.
+The likes of Pega, IBM (Blueworks Live), Software AG’s Aris Cloud and Salesforce have embedded collaboration capabilities at the heart of their platforms, right from modeling a process to executing and optimizing it.
 So today internal and external stakeholders can participate across the entire spectrum of Business Process Management to deliver a truly collaborative process, capturing crucial process knowledge while doing so.

 These platforms also facilitate certain aspects of the process to be shared with a wider audience, allowing for ongoing feedback and improvement.
 One way this is being done is by ‘listening’ to social networks to understand consumer sentiment and linking it to the organization’s processes.
 It is now even possible to become ‘friends’ with a process and follow its performance online and in real time.

 Business Process Management thus becomes a living, participative and rewarding activity: It’s actually fun to be involved in processes that turn into co-processes.

 Your expert: Fernard Khousakoun